-These injuries are typically treated in conjunction with restricted activity, arthroscopy, and laser therapy.
-The use of professional rehabilitation has proved to significantly improve patient recovery with shoulder instability.
-A home care physiotherapy plan will be designed specifically to your dog’s needs by one of our canine physical rehabilitation practitioners at the Animal Clinic of Billings and Animal Surgery Clinic and outpatient hydrotherapy appointments on our underwater treadmill can be made through our rehabilitation service.
+The use of professional physical rehabilitation therapy has proved to significantly improve patient recovery with shoulder instability, whether or not surgery is performed.
+As part of their treatment, a home-care physiotherapy plan will be designed specifically according to your dog’s needs by one of our canine physical rehabilitation practitioners at the Animal Clinic of Billings and Animal Surgery Clinic and outpatient physical rehabilitation therapy appointments for underwater treadmill exercise and laser therapy can be made through our rehabilitation service.

 How will I know if my dog or cat has Medial Shoulder Instability (MSI)?

 Dogs and cats with shoulder joint instability often present with a history of chronic lameness, which is often subtle and intermittent but can become severe and continuous.
 Physical signs of atrophy (decreased muscle mass) in the shoulder muscles of the affected limb, as well as pain with shoulder joint manipulation are common.
 Often only partial improvement is seen with the use of veterinary non-steroidal anti-inflammatory medications.